 - Contribute a guest author on quality blogs.

-- Blog directory submissions; constantly updating directory to build backlinks.
-Be mindful of link building tactics via directories (even forums) that lend towards black hat SEO (spam looking links).
+- Blog directory submissions; constantly updating a directory to build backlinks.
+Be mindful of link-building tactics via directories (even forums) that lend towards black hat SEO (spam-looking links).

-In addition to the above, off-page SEO looks into social bookmarking, a practice which is not as popular as it used to be.
-This includes going to sites such as reddit.com, stumbleupon.com and scoop.it to promote your content.
+In addition to the above, off-page SEO looks into social bookmarking, a practice that is not as popular as it used to be.
+This includes going to sites such as reddit.com, stumbleupon.com, and scoop.it to promote your content.

 The extent of social media links as a direct ranking factor is hotly debated.
 However, high sharing of content on social channels indicates its popularity.
 Besides, the more it gets shared on these channels, the more it is likely to get traffic to your site – the end goal of all your efforts.